Advantages of Internet of Things: 10 Benefits You Should Know

 What are the advantages of IoT in education?

 The Internet of Things could make the lives of both teachers and students easier through the automation of more repetitive tasks like attendance and grading close-ended tests.
-This could allow teachers to focus on more creative tasks, providing students with higher-quality education as a result.
+This could allow teachers to focus on more creative tasks and assignment writing, providing students with higher-quality education as a result.

 What are the advantages of IoT in MCQ?